 On Nov.
 23, the Ministry of Science and ICT (MSIT) announced that an inter-Korean agreement was made during working-level talks at the joint liaison office in Kaesong to cooperate on replacing old communication lines with fiber optic cables.
 Chung Chang-rim, a senior MSIT official, led the talks’ South Korean delegation; while his North Korean counterpart was Ri Yong-min, a senior official in North’s communications affairs.

-The Koreas so far have been using telephone and fax-like communication channels when they want to arrange talks and exchange messages.
+The Koreas so far have been using the telephone and fax-like communication channels when they want to arrange talks and exchange messages.
 But those channels have been often suspended when tensions rose over North Korea’s nuclear program.
 The rival Koreas on Friday launched their first liaison office near their tense border to facilitate better communication and exchanges ahead of their leaders’ summit in Pyongyang next week.

 Due to the isolation policies adopted by North Korean regimes, the country has not been fully connected to the internet technology.
 After an agreement with UNDP, Pyongyang Fiber Optic Cable Factory was built in April 1992.
 North Korea’s first optical fiber cable network spanning around 300 kilometers was installed in 1995.
-Kim Jong’s nationwide land leveling and rezoning campaign in Kangwon province in May 1998 and in North Pyongan province in January 2000 pave the path for the construction of fiber optic lines.
+Kim Jong’s nationwide land leveling and rezoning campaign in Kangwon province in May 1998 and in North Pyongan province in January 2000 paved the path for the construction of fiber optic lines.
 Korean People’s Army soldiers were involved in the deployment.